 23. The Cow Saloon Bar & Dining Rooms, Notting Hill

-The Cow is sure to charm any and every visitor as soon as they stumble across its loud and proud frontage.
+The Cow is sure to charm any and all visitors as soon as they stumble across its loud and proud frontage.
 Absolutely packed to the rafters with slogans, flags, and knick-knacks, this cult-status pub also boasts multiple murals from revered British artist, Paul Slater.
 Head on down and skull a few pints of Guinness and throw back some oysters and you’ll get why we’ve included it in this list of London’s prettiest pubs.
 It’s hard not to fall in love with the ol’ moo-zer.

 📍 89 Westbourne Park Road, W2 5QH.